 The impacts of COVID-19 have seen more people working remotely and cyber criminals have jumped on the opportunity to take advantage of unsuspecting users.
 Phishing has become localised, personalised and geo-targeted, so it’s important to be extra vigilant.

-Answer: For a phishing attack to be successful, and BEC (Business Email Compromise) in particular, it requires some response or input from the recipient, and that could be a member of your team.
+Our tip: One of the best ways to prepare your business for phishing attacks is to invest time into training for yourself and your team.
+For a phishing attack to be successful it requires a response or input from the recipient, and that could be a member of your team.
 This is where the human element is vital.
-As Matthew Wilson of Penten says, “a fundamental, but overlooked, element in cyber security [is] training staff in what to look for and what not to look for.”
-Training your team on prominent threats, showing them what to look out for, will lessen the chances of them handing over the keys to your castle.
+As Matthew Wilson of Penten says, 'a fundamental, but overlooked, element in cyber security [is] training staff in what to look for and what not to look for.”
+Training your team on prominent threats and showing them what to look out for will help lower the chances of a mistake.

 Securing all the ‘Things’

-By now, you should be across your privacy law obligations as part of the NDB Broadly, it’s the need to notify the Office of the Information Commissioner of any data breaches that impact your business and take certain steps.
-But why are businesses from Australia, the US and elsewhere looking at the European-based GDPR compliance rules?
-The answer: the regulations still apply to many businesses outside of Europe, and the principles that underpin the law can be learned from and applied universally.
+Europe’s General Data Protection Regulation (GDPR) may be European-based, but it has implications for Australian businesses via its influence on Australia’s Notifiable Data Breaches (NDB) scheme.
+Your business has privacy law obligations to notify the Office of the Information Commissioner of any data breaches that impact your business and take certain steps.
+Businesses from Australia, the US and elsewhere should be looking at the European-based GDPR compliance rules because the regulations still apply to many businesses outside of Europe.
+The principles that underpin the law can be learned from and applied universally.

 The challenge that lurks in the shadows

-Answer: Empower your team to know their role in the broader security picture.
+Our tip: Empowering your team to know their role in the broader security picture can help to build a good online security culture within your business.
 If an employee knows the ‘why’ behind keeping their eyes wide open for threats, they’re more likely to engage with secure processes.